HOW DO I GET THERE ?

 CLOTHING

 A sturdy hat, with chin strap is good for sun protection.
-For riders, a helmet, with chin strap, is mandatory for safety.
-Bring 2 pairs of long pants, both for riding as well as around the campfire at night.
+Bring 2 pairs of long pants for around the campfire at night, as the nights can be chilly.
 Shorts can be worn comfortably for our stationary 'art-times' but are optional.
 You should have both short as well as long-sleeved shirts, and a light jacket, & sweater, for evenings around the campfire.
 Pockets are wonderful!
 At this time of year, we are not likely to encounter rain but a Poncho is a good precaution.
 Bring enough changes of underwear and socks to last the week.
-For safe riding in Western Saddles, shoes with at least a one inch heal are mandatory.
 For evenings around the campfire, we can utilize more comfortable, flat and sturdy, hiking type shoes.
-Only 2 shoes total, please.
+Only 2 pairs of shoes total, please.

 • Hat